aisingapore/TagUI/README.md

 ***TagUI is now maintained by [AI Singapore (aisingapore.org)](https://www.aisingapore.org), a national initiative to build local artificial intelligence capabilities.
 The intention is to add AI capabilities to TagUI while keeping it open-source and free to use.***

 ### FEATURES
-- automate Chrome, Firefox, PhantomJS
+- automate Chrome visibly or headlessly
 - visual automation of websites and desktop
 - write in 20+ human languages & JavaScript
 - Chrome extension for recording web actions
-- unzip and run on macOS, Linux, Windows
 - R & Python integration for big data / AI
-- run by schedule, command line, API URL
-- advanced API / command calls to services

 # Why This
-The goal of web automation is to reproduce cognitive interactions that you have with websites so that your laptop or server can do it for you, base on your schedule or conditions.
+The goal of UI (user interface) automation is to reproduce cognitive interactions that you have with websites or your desktop, so that your computer can do it for you, base on your schedule or conditions.
 TagUI helps you rapidly automate your repetitive or time-critical tasks - use cases include process automation, data acquisition and testing of web apps.

 Read on for more info or jump right into the [flow samples section](https://github.com/tebelorg/TagUI#flow-samples) to see examples of TagUI automation in natural-language-like syntax.
 This is a full-feature and free open-source tool, so there's nothing to upgrade to or any paid subscription.
 To feedback suggestions or bugs, [raise an issue](https://github.com/tebelorg/TagUI/issues) or email ksoh@aisingapore.org.
-Originally developed by a test automation engineer to avoid writing chunks of code when automating web interactions.

 ### HOW IT WORKS
-TagUI converts your intentions in different human languages into lines of working JavaScript code that perform web automation.
+TagUI converts your intentions in different human languages into lines of working JavaScript code that perform UI automation.
 Under the hood, it uses Chrome DevTools Protocol, Sikuli, CasperJS, PhantomJS & SlimerJS.

-For example, TagUI will instantly convert the automation flow below into 100+ lines of JavaScript code and automatically perform the steps to download a report.
-Conditions can also be written in natural language for making decisions or checking webpage.
-No further backend coding or step definition is required.
-This makes it easy for rapid prototyping, deployment and maintenance of web automation, whether you are a developer or not.
-The language engine supports over 20 languages and can be modified or extended easily by users to improve accuracy or add more languages.

 ```
 https://www.typeform.com